 Best Spray Tip Size for Shellac Primer

-I definitely recommend the Graco FFLP (fine finish, low pressure) spray tips for spraying primer onto cabinets.
-These produce a softer finish with a little less over-spray than the regular RAC 5 tips by Graco.
+I recommend the Graco FFLP (fine finish, low pressure) spray tips for spraying primer onto cabinets.
+These tips produce a softer finish with a little less over-spray than the regular RAC 5 tips by Graco.
 If you're using a different sprayer brand, see if they offer a fine finish spray tip.

 Spraying and Storing Primed Doors

 The way I prime doors is I spray and store them horizontally, using the Door Rack Painter system.
 I highly recommend this drying rack if you want to paint your cabinets fast.
 Without this system, you would have to wait for the wet side to fully dry before flipping the doors over to prime the other side.
 With this rack, you can spray both sides at once instead of waiting.
 The rack system I bought paid for itself the first cabinet project I used it on.

 I always spray two coats of white pigmented, shellac primer, on cabinet doors, lightly scuff sanding in between coats.
 The primer is dry enough for sanding in usually under one hour.
 This primer blocks everything except marker stains.
 I keep a spray can of oil primer handy to spot prime if necessary.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Question: I am only painting my cabinet fronts as I am ordering new doors.
 I was thinking about doing it with the bin primer in a spray can or the Sherwin Williams shellac primer in a spray can.
 I was wondering if I can get a good spray finish from the can?
 And if you prefer one primer in the can over the other?
 Or if I should spray it with my sprayer?
 My thought was I really don’t have a lot to prime so I was thinking of spray cans.